clbarrell/outofthebarrell/content/questions/2019-09-01-why-dont-i-just-publish.md

 tags:
   - writing
 draft: false
-subtitle: 'Great at editing posts, just shipping'
+subtitle: 'Great at editing posts, just not shipping'
 ---
 I think I've uncovered the weak link in my desire to publish more of my own writing.